jsd1710/SER222-FinalExamCode/README.rst

 Final Exam
 ----------

-Solve each of these in a separate folder.
+Solve each of these in a separate file.
 Each solution should be entirely within one JAR file.

 I should be able to run tests with